nghanyi/nghanyi/README.md

 ### I'm a Fullstack Software Engineer from Singapore!

 - Graduated with a degree in BEng (Hons) in Information and Communications Technology (Software Engineering). :student:
-- Specialising in Backend development, I thrive on embracing emerging technologies. :technologist:
+- Singaporean, with a strong passion for coding. 🇸🇬
-- Self-learnt the MERN stack and actively working towards becoming a versatile full-stack developer. :computer:
+- Full-Stack Engineer experienced in building and maintaining scalable end-to-end solutions across backend and frontend. :computer:

 ### Connect with me: